amyleadem/uswds-proposals/proposals/tabs-component.md

 - Arrow key tab functionality
 - Hover state used as a signifier

+- In a reimagined experience on va.gov, a veteran relying only on their keyboard will be able to use tabs to compare their healthcare overview from 2022 to the previous year the same way a mouse and keyboard user would.
+- A farmer in rural Ohio who relies on a screen magnifier and a screen reader can identify the farm loan program they are looking for which has been labeled by tabs and are properly displayed and functional when zoomed in at 400%, and read by a screen reader.

 #### Accessibility recommendations
 - JAWS and NVDA users find it helpful if all expandable components like accordions and tabs announce their element type (with descriptive naming conventions that allude to the content nested inside of them) to save confusion and enable the element to be predictable, and understood.